-1. Sick Student(s)

-- Shall receive benefit from S.W.F, only if he/ she is admitted to hospital based on medical report. - The following shall be the ceiling for the allocation of benefit - For 1 or 3 days of hospitalization a maximum of Nu.240.00 only per day shall be granted. - Between 4 days to one week of hospitalization a maximum of Nu.150.00 only shall be granted on top of Nu.240.00. - Referral cases, who are in not in a position to walk on their own or who have to be evacuated under emergency, shall be given a fixed amount of Nu.1500.00 only. - Referral cases that are fit to walk on their own but cannot afford their travel expenses shall be granted support subject to committee member's approval.
-However, the maximum amount shall be limited to Nu.750.00 only.
+- 1. Sick Student(s) - Shall receive benefit from S.W.F, only if he/ she is admitted to hospital based on medical report. - The following shall be the ceiling for the allocation of benefit - For 1 to 3 days of hospitalization a maximum of Nu.
+300 only shall be granted. - Exceeding 4 days of hospitalization a maximum of Nu.150 only shall be granted on top of Nu.
+300. - Referral cases to regional/national referral hospitals, under emergency shall be given a fixed amount of Nu.
+2000 only. - Students on requirements of healthy diets shall be granted Nu.
+500 only upon putting request in writing and submission of the written recommendation from the medical doctor.
+The SWF will interrogate and do facts finding.
+If the stated reasons are true, then the sum of Nu.
+500 only shall be given.